Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Introduction

-Using this new order, we can refine the transition map between a dual PBW-basis associated to any $\redez$ and the canonical basis by far.
-Also, we can prove that (dual) PBW-basis of $U^-_q(\g_0)$ {\it does depend only} on the commutation class $[\redez]$ of $\redez$ (up to $\Z[q^{\pm 1}]^\times$) indeed (Theorem \ref{thm: [redez] works}).
+Using this new order, we prove (Theorem~\ref{thm: [redez] works}) that the transition map between a dual PBW-basis associated to any $\redez$ of {\it any finite type} and the Kashiwara/Lusztig's upper global/dual canonical can be refined by far.
+Also, we can prove that each dual PBW-basis of $U^-_q(\g_0)$ {\it does depend only} on the commutation class $[\redez]$ of $\redez$ (up to $q^\Z$) indeed (see~\cite{Kato12} for $ADE$ cases).

-With this new order, we define new notions on the sequences of positive roots as follows:

-which depend on the commutation class $[\redez]$ and $\prec_{[\redez]}^\tb$.
-In particular, when the sequence is a {\it pair} (a sequence consisting two distinct positive roots), we define additional new notions

-The notions on pairs are motivated by the work of Hernandez in \cite{H01S} which was concentrated on the tensor product of two simple modules over quantum affine algebras.
+With new orders $\prec_{[\redez]}^\tb$, we define new statistics on the sequences and the pairs (sequences consisting two distinct positive roots) of positive roots, which arise from the poset $(\Z_{\ge 0}^{\ell(w_0)},\prec_{[\redez]}^\tb)$ and depend only on the commutation class $[\redez]$.
+The new statistics on pairs are motivated by the work of Hernandez in~\cite{H01S} which was concentrated on the tensor product of two simple modules over quantum affine algebras.

-Using new notions, we can obtain interesting results on the representation theories of KLR-algebras, quantum affine algebras, quantum group, system of positive roots by concentrating on special commutation classes $[Q]$.
-For instances, $[Q]$-radius of $\ga \in \PR$ coincides with the multiplicity of $\ga$ when $Q$ is of type $A_n$, $D_n$ or $E_6$ (Theorem \ref{thm: rds mul}) and $[Q]$-length of a pair tells the composition series of tensor product of two simple modules corresponding to PBW-generators in both categories (Theorem \ref{thm: num of distinct simples}).
+Using the statistics, we can obtain interesting results on the representation theories of KLR-algebras, quantum affine algebras, quantum group, system of positive roots by concentrating on the special commutation classes $[Q]$ and corresponding AR-quivers $\Gamma_Q$.

 Among the results in this paper, we focus on two results in this introduction.